bunkahle/particlescv2/README.md

 Requirements
 ============
-The blist is required for running as well as numpy and opencv2.
+The module blist is required for running as well as numpy and opencv2.
 These libraries can easily be installed with pip install numpy pip install blist